slaarti/ansible-role-certbot/README.md

 Certbot configuration directory, where things like your account information live.

-    certbot_server_url: ""
+    certbot_account_list: []

+A list of hashes containing configuration information on Let's Encrypt authentication servers and credentials.
+Each account in this list has the following elements, each of which is required:

-The URL of the certbot server you want to register against to get your certificates.
+*   `server`: The URL of the certbot server you want to register against to get your certificates.
 You will need to specify either the Let's Encrypt production or staging servers if you're going for real certs, or the Boulder CA server of your choice if you're doing some private testing or other work.

 Dependencies
 ------------